Diet & Weight Loss

 Registered dietitian Sharon Palmer points out that pulses are an important part of her daily menu thanks to their disease-fighting phytochemicals.
-Some of these compounds could protect cells from damage that's linked to cancer, especially colon cancer.
-More good news: Chickpeas are one of the main ingredients in some of the 50 healthiest buys at the supermarket.
+Some of these compounds could protect cells from damage that’s linked to cancer, especially colon cancer.
+Here are 50 more of the healthiest buys at the supermarket.

 Fiber-rich oats hold a special place in the hearts of nutritionists—and it’s time to welcome them into your day!
 Eating oats helps lower unhealthy LDL cholesterol levels, so they’re a great choice for heart health.
 Registered dietitian and new mom Dianna Dillon shares that, “Oats are super filling and loaded with soluble fiber—specifically beta glucan—to keep me feeling full and fueled.
 I also love them because they support lactation.”